quixio/quix-samples/csharp/sources/azure-iot-hub/README.md

 # Azure IoT Hub

-[This project](https://github.com/quixio/quix-samples/tree/main/csharp/sources/azure-iot-hub) gives an example of how to subscribe to data in an Azure IoT Hub and publish it to  Kafka using the Quix SDK.
+[This project](https://github.com/quixio/quix-samples/tree/main/csharp/sources/azure-iot-hub) gives an example of how to subscribe to data in an Azure IoT Hub and publish it to Kafka using the Quix client library (QuixStreams).

 ![graph](iot-bridge.png?raw=true)